GEOS-DEV/GEOS/src/coreComponents/fileIO/vtm/README.rst

 You have to refer in :code:`name` the same name of the region as it is defined in the VTM file format.
 Values in code:`cellBlocks` are list of elements within the region.

-To apply boundary conditions or initial conditions, you may use
+To apply boundary conditions or initial conditions, you have to refer the complete path to the cellBlock

 .. code-block:: xml